-Winner of this year’s Venture Capital Catalyst Audience Prize, VUI Diagnostics are developing a technology to provide simple, affordable and accurate retinal imaging to help address avoidable blindness around the world
+Winner of the Venture Catalyst Challenge Grand Final and Audience Prize in2019, VUI Diagnostics are developing a technology to provide simple, affordable and accurate retinal imaging to help address avoidable blindness around the world

 The problem and solution

 One billion people around the world suffer from blindness that could be avoided, and an early diagnosis could have prevented vision loss for 80 % of these people.
 Over the past 10 years, this inability to recognise eye disease early on has cost the global economy £4.8 trillion.
 Imaging the retina can diagnose over 50 diseases, including glaucoma and diabetes.
 However, retinal screening is often neglected because current tools are complex, slow and inaccurate.

 At VUI we want to help doctors detect retinal diseases earlier so we can make the majority of avoidable blindness a thing of the past.
 VUI Diagnostics offer a novel, plug-and-play device that aims to provide simple, affordable and accurate retinal imaging.

 As medical students, we observe clinical practice everyday and gain unique insights into its brilliance and its foibles.
 When working in primary care, we noticed that current imaging devices were being under-used.